FAQs: Getting started

 Can I open an account for an unborn child?

-No. The beneficiary must have a Social Security number or other taxpayer identification number.
+No. The beneficiary must have a Social Security Number or Individual Taxpayer Identification Number.
 However, you could open an account naming yourself as the beneficiary and then change the beneficiary of the account to the child when he or she is born.

 Why do you need ID numbers and birth dates for both me and the beneficiary?